 Howard Kimber, founder of Fight Back Self Defence, is another person taking actionable steps to make women feel safe in our communities.
 He runs short self-defence courses around Victoria for women, teaching them effective and practical ways to defend themselves if ever necessary.

-“Flight back is about empowerment and confidence, not fear,” Howard said.
-After the deaths of Eurydice and Aiia, enquiries about Flight Back Self-defence doubled over night.
-Many of the enquires were from parents of girls from Melbourne University, who live interstate but were aware that Princess Park is just over the road.
+“Fight back is about empowerment and confidence, not fear,” Howard said.
+After the deaths of Eurydice and Aiia, enquiries about Fight Back Self-defence doubled over night.
+Many of the enquires were from parents of girls from Melbourne University, who live interstate but were aware that Princes Park is just over the road.

 There has also been a big lift in enquiries from employers, as people are feeling more responsible for their employees.
 Particularly for women who need to travel home from work late at night.